 Also, Dicaffeine Malate has become very popular in supplements because it is known to be less harsh on the digestive system, and contains certain malic acids that help reduce the nasty effects regular caffeine can have in the stomach area.

 According to the user's experience of Dicaffeine Malate dosing.

 - 100mg: Low dose to avoid any unpleasant surprises.
 Mild stimulation, no side effects at all.
-Some thermogenesis noted..
+Some thermogenesis was noted.

-- 175mg: I read somewhere that dicaffeine malate is ~75% caffeine and 25% malic acid by weight, so this is theoretically equal to my normal dose of anhydrous.
+- 175mg: I read somewhere that dicaffeine malate is ~75% caffeine and 25% malic acid by weight, so this is theoretically equal to my usual dose of anhydrous.
 More noticeable this time, still no side effects.
-Smooth energy without much of a rush or crash, which was nice, but it still wasn’t equal to my usual effects.
+Smooth energy without much of a rush or crash, which was nice, but it still wasn't equal to my usual products.

 - 230mg: Starting to push it more, the effects seem to increase proportionately with dose.
-I was still a bit disappointed by this dose, but it was still closer to what I’m going for.
-I just took 200mg before writing this and it definitely has an effect, just less in-your-face.
+I was still a bit disappointed by this dose, but it was even closer to what I'm going for.
+I just took 200mg before writing this, and it affects, just less in-your-face.

 Potential Side Effects of Dicaffeine Malate

 Most supplement manufacturers typically include dicaffeine malate as a small percentage of the overall caffeine content.
 Of course, the primary exception to this observation is Genomyx Origin, which uses dicaffeine malate as the only caffeine source.
 Given the exceptionally high caffeine content of that product, and using a digestive tract-friendly form of caffeine ensures the consumer experiences the benefits and minimal gastrointestinal distress.